Software Startup Trends 2025: Key Insights & Growth

 What Are Low-Code and No-Code?

 Venture capitalists are pouring funds into startups offering low-code/no-code solutions that are scalable, secure, and enterprise-ready.
-The market is expected to grow at a CAGR of over 30% through 2027.
+The market will likely grow at a CAGR of over 30% through 2027.

 Enterprises appreciate these platforms for reducing IT backlog and accelerating innovation.